Florida Gulf Coast Fishing: Catch a Mahi-Mahi!

 They are also a highly migratory fish that lives under floating structures.

 These fish are very common, but not many people have experience fishing for them due to their size and how deep they live.

-The mahi-mahi is a member of the palegic fish family and has six spines on its dorsal fin.
-They are also known as dolphinfish or dolphin fish which comes from their natural swimming pattern that resembles dolphins.
+The mahi-mahi are a member of the pelagic fish family.
+They are also known as dolphin fish which comes from their natural swimming pattern that resembles dolphins.

 How common is Mahi-Mahi in Florida?

 Mahi Mahi are very common during the summer months of the Florida coast due to our tropical climate and water temperature and the abundance of bait and food for them.

 Where is the best place to fish in Florida? check here

 Mahi is a deep-sea fish that can grow up to six feet long and weigh up to 30-50 pounds.